 Globally, 4.5 billion people, more than half of the global population, do not have access to essential health services.
 Healthcare is a right that too many in this world do not have access to in their communities.
 This story can change so that more people have access to essential health services.

 We have only scratched the surface of this journey.
 Let's change this story together.
-We want to invite you to partner with us so you too can be a part of what God is doing in Honduras.
+We want to invite you to partner with us so you too can be a part of what God is doing in Mexico.

 "Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Defend the rights of the poor and needy."
 Proverbs 31: 8-9

-Why Honduras?
+Why Tarahumara?

 -